polarismesh/polaris/README.md

 ## Introduction

+Polaris is a cloud-native service discovery and governance center.
+It can be used to solve the problem of service connection, fault tolerance, traffic control and secure in distributed and microservice architecture.

+Functions:

+- basic: service discover, service register and health check
+- fault tolerance: circuit break, rate limit
+- traffic control: request route, load balance
+- secure: authenticate

+Features:

+- It supports accessing with SDK or sidecar proxy.
-Polaris is an operation centre that supports multiple programming languages, with high compatibility to different application framework.
+- that supports multiple programming languages, with high compatibility to different application framework.
-It supports accessing with SDK or sidecar proxy.

-Polaris's operation features provided are based on the dimension of the service, Polaris's service can actualize industry standard framework and service platform, like [gRPC]，[SPRING CLOUD]，and [Kubernetes Service].
+- Polaris's service can actualize industry standard framework and service platform, like [gRPC]，[SPRING CLOUD]，and [Kubernetes Service].
-These applications can switch in Polaris with no downtime.

-Polaris provide features listed as below：

-* ** Service Data Management

-    Bringing visibility to the control panel, admin can configure HTTP port (label, health status, instance information, policy).

-* ** Registration and Discovery

-    Provide multi-protocol(HTTP,gRPC), self-registration, and caller server's ability to discover and distribute other server end's data for invocation.

-* ** Health Check

-    Provide multi-protocol(HTTP,gRPC), provide heartbeat report, server end will monitor heartbeat record, configure overtime health status.

 ## Quick Start